GeeekyBoy/mango/CONTRIBUTING.md

 To make sure your feature request gets the attention it deserves, please follow these guidelines:

-- **Use a clear and descriptive title** for the dicussion to identify the suggestion.
+- **Use a clear and descriptive title** for the discussion to identify the suggestion.
 - **Explain why this feature would be useful** to most Mango users.
 - **Describe the solution you'd like**.
 Be specific and include details of your proposed implementation.
 - **List some other projects where this feature exists**.
 This is a good way to get a feel for how it might work.
 This is not required, but it can help to get a better picture of what you're suggesting.